yyl-20020115/nesasm/README.md

               represent the page index.

     DB      - Store one or more data bytes at the current location.

+    STR     - Stores a string, the first byte is the length of the string.

     DW      - Store data words.

     BYTE    - Same as DB.